yfduskk/vitis-ai_tutorials/3-step_quick-start/step2.md

 I0330 03:37:50.826640  2778 process_result.hpp:25]  1.00007 0.19375 0.14375 0.14375 0.15625
 I0330 03:37:50.830754  2778 process_result.hpp:25]  1.00007 0.53125 0.1 0.1375 0.1625
 ```
 As seen in the `readme` the 'WARNING' is expected and can be safely ignored.
-The result provides the probability of a face being detected (~99%) and the coordinates of a bounding box for the detected face.
+The result provides the probability of a face being detected (first number) and the coordinates of a bounding box for the detected face.
 A new `sample_facedetect_result.jpg` is also created as shown below.

 ![alt text](resources/sample_facedetect_result.jpg "sample_facedetect_result.jpg")